You probably know that planes can't fly close to the White House—but did you know that Disney World is also a no-fly zone?

 Naval Submarine Base Kings Bay

-You’ll find this naval base in St. Marys, Georgia; it’s the only spot on the east coast where you’ll find Ohio class submarines.
+You’ll find this naval base in St. Marys, Georgia; it’s the only spot on the East Coast where there are Ohio-class submarines.
 Its no-fly zone, P-50, was established in late 2005.
-The U.S. Navy requested the no-fly zone and the FAA then proposed it, as is usually the case.
-“Most of these prohibited zones are created in response to a special interest group making a request,” Burnham explains; often U.S. military branches are the groups to make requests.
-Did you know about these crazy-but-real secret U.S. government operations?
+The U.S. Navy requested the no-fly zone, and then the FAA proposed it, as is usually the case.
+“Most of these prohibited zones are created in response to a special interest group making a request,” Burnham explains, noting that U.S. military branches are usually the groups to make requests.

 Naval Base Kitsap

-In the other corner of the continental U.S. is Naval Base Kitsap, which was created in 2004 from the merging of two separate naval bases located across the Elliott Bay from Seattle.
-The largest naval facility in the Navy Region Northwest, Kitsap houses surface ships, submarines, and ballistic missiles.
-This no-fly zone is P-51, which might be a little confusing because you’d expect that one to be, well, Area 51.
+In the other corner of the continental U.S. is Naval Base Kitsap, which was created in 2004 from the merging of two separate naval bases located across Elliott Bay from Seattle.
+The largest naval facility in the Navy Region Northwest, Kitsap houses surface ships, submarines and ballistic missiles.
+This no-fly zone is P-51, which might be a little confusing because you might expect that one to be, well, Area 51.

 Pantex nuclear assembly plant